Discover Dog Friendly Days out Across the UK

 Dunure Castle stands tall above the bay below.
 In August 1563, Mary Queen of Scots stayed at Dunure for three days.
 By the mid-1700s, the castle had become a ruin and has been left in the same state ever since.
 The grounds make a great place to take your dog, however, you may want to keep them on a lead due to the cliff-edge on which the castle stands.

 Drive time: 11 minutes from Culzean Castle Club Site

-Take a trip through the stunning surroundings of Snowdonia National Park with your dog in tow for a small fee.
+Take a trip on Bala Lake railway, through the stunning surroundings of Snowdonia National Park with your dog in tow for a small fee.
 The narrow gauge steam trains allow for excellent views of the lake and the stunning surroundings.